Entries linking to boob

 "stupid person," 1590s, from Spanish bobo "stupid person," also used of various ungainly seabirds, probably from Latin balbus "stammering," from an imitative root (see barbarian).

-Specific sense "dunce in a school class" is by 1825.
-Booby prize "object of little value given to the loser of a game," is by 1884:
+The specific sense "dunce in a school class" is by 1825.
+Hence also booby prize "object of little value given to the loser of a game," attested by 1884: